Podcasts: The rise of audible content

 Take James Richardsons Totally Football Show, a listening demographic of (mainly) male audience 25 – 50 years old that like football – perfect for Harry’s Razor and Paddy Power to advertise their products.
 I would imagine TalkSport also has a very similar user demographic but engagement metrics between radio and listeners feel a bit scattergun, particularly as listeners will tune in and out during the day.
 Podcast listeners on the other hand subscribe to an average of 6 pods, listen to 7 per week and on complete 80% of each pod started.
 (Stats via musicoomph)

 The Totally Football Show from Muddle Knees Media

 Amazon and Apple, have the dominance to make the industry more profitable.
 Both firms could use their position with AirPods / Echo Buds, Podcast / Audible platforms and voice command software (Siri / Alexa) to create seamless audible eco-systems on our devices.
 Something tells me the gains will be subject to minimal trickle-down effect to creators – with Apple and Amazon taking the lion’s share.

-Perhaps the only thing preventing this from happening is that both Apple (via Apple TV) and Amazon (via Prime Video) are more concerned about creating content and competing with Disney, Netflix and each-other.
-This leaves Spotify scope to carve out their niche.
+Perhaps the only thing preventing this from happening is that both Apple (via Apple TV) and Amazon (via Prime Video) are more concerned about creating content and competing with Disney, Netflix and each other.
+This leaves Spotify scope to carve out its niche.

 Want to listen to our favourite business podcasts, click here to take a look.